-The Trust is managed on the basis of existing in perpetuity and hence the Trust has the objective of maintaining the portfolio's real purchasing power after inflation over time.
+The Trust is managed based on existing in perpetuity and hence the Trust has the objective of maintaining the portfolio's real purchasing power after inflation over time.
 Trustees allocate funding on a total return (rather than income) basis.

-The long-term investment objective is an average annual total return of UK CPI + 4% (recently changed from UK RPI + 4%).
+The long-term investment objective is an average annual total return of UK CPI + 4% (changed from UK RPI + 4% in the year ended 31 March 2020).
 The trustees aim to distribute 4% of the fund on an annual basis.
 The calculation of the distribution is based on the average portfolio value over the last five years.